 Within months, we were told to square all our open positions and explained all our lending limits would be transferred to the head office as the bank sought to streamline its trading operations.
-Our trading room was scaled down, and the traders, including me, were given their P45s.
+Our trading room was scaled down, and the traders, including me,had to find new jobs.

 The Barings collapse was an instrumental factor in forcing banks to move towards operating a single global trading book that is passed around the world as the trading day moves through the major time zones of Tokyo, London, and New York.

 Lessons Were Not Learned As History Repeats Itself

 Following the Barings collapse and the impact it had on how banks trade, it was not until the 2008 financial crisis that banks would again come under pressure.
 Like Barings, respected names like Lehman Brothers would collapse.
 Banks had not learned their lesson.

 Written by Chris Gillie